lakhansamani/react-minimal-ts-boilerplate/README.md

 ### Testing

 - `yarn test`
 - If you change content of `src/App.js` then you might have to change the test in `src/App.test.js`.
-Also similary you can add test for more components.
+Also similarly you can add test for more components.

 ### How to add env variables to the application